matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [Laughter from audience]

 What's wrong with using #= for this?
-Why can't I say #=(Date. "blah thing")?
+Why can't I say #=Date "blah thing"?
 That'll work, right?
 It'll give me exactly what I want, right?
 Is it actually now self-describing?
 Only to what?
 A Clojure app, maybe.
 What if I sent that to ClosureScript, a Java constructor call?
 No, so we can't do this.

 We need to split these things up.
 This is what design is.
 Design is: take your good idea, find how many pieces you can cut it up into because it'll be better when you're done.
 So we have to split these things up.
 The print/read representation and the semantics of that from the programmatic representation.
 So one way to do that, and it's sort of like, if you can do this well once you're completely out of jail because you've built an extensible system that is composable.
 Is to just say, we'll have some way to say I'm giving you something extensible.
 And I'm using that to tag something you already know how to read.
 That's it.